What is Permaculture?

-Permaculture is a word used to describe the sustainable use of our land and it’s design, based on ecological and biological principles.
-Using patterns that naturally occur in nature to maximise efficiency and minimising our waste and waste of energy.
+Permaculture is design science presented by Bill Mollison.
+It describes the sustainable use of land and it’s design, using ecological and biological principles.
+Design that uses patterns in nature to maximize efficiency and minimizing waste and the waste of energy.

-The movement towards Permaculture aims to create stable, productive systems that meet the needs of humanity, harmoniously integrating the land with it’s people.
-The ecological presence of plants, animals, their nutrient cycles, climatic influences and our weather cycles are all part of this picture.
-All these elements are viewed in relationship to the world around us, a system whereby the energy that is used is recycled back into the system, minimising work and using waste efficiently as a resource.
+Permaculture aims to create stable, productive systems that meet the needs of humanity, harmoniously integrating the land with it’s people.
+The ecological presence of plants, animals, their nutrient cycles, climatic influences and weather cycles are all part of this picture.
+These elements are viewed in relationship to the world around us, a system whereby the energy that is used is recycled back into the system, minimizing work and using waste efficiently as a resource.
 In this system productivity and yields increase and our environments are restored.

 These Permaculture principles can be applied to any situation, from a dense urban area to larger residential properties, to farms or entire regions.

-Central to permaculture are the three ethics: The ethics earth care, people care and fair share form the foundation for permaculture design and are also found in most traditional societies.
+Earth Care, People Care and Fair Share form the foundation of Permaculture design.
+These Ethics can be found in most traditional societies around the world.
 Ethics are culturally evolved mechanisms that regulate self-interest, giving us a better understanding of good and bad outcomes.
 The greater the power of humans, the more critical ethics become for long-term cultural and biological survival.